Lemoncode/webpack-by-sample/01 Styles/05 Import Materialize/README.md

   npm install materialize-css --save
   ```

-- Now, let's import the CSS library in order to include it in our project:
+- Now, let's import the CSS and JS library in order to include it in our project:

   ### ./webpack.config.js
   ```diff